London Metal Exchange

-The London Metal Exchange (LME) is a commodities exchange based in London, UK.
+London Metal Exchange (LME) brokers facilitate trading on the commodities exchange based in London, UK.
 The exchange offers derivatives like futures and options contracts on a range of metals, including copper futures, aluminium alloy and silver.
-This article will run through what the LMEe is, its history, the metals traded and much more.
-There is also a guide to help you start investing in assets on the exchange and we have compiled the top brokers for London Metal Exchange trading below.
+This guide explains how to compare the top London Metal Exchange brokers in 2023, considering platforms, fees, leverage and more.
+We also run through what the LME is, its history, the metals traded and much more.

 London Metal Exchange Brokers